 2015 View Assessment of the Demersal Shelf Rockfish Stock Complex in the Southeast Outside District of the Gulf of Alaska

-Rockfishes are considered viviparous although different species have a different maternal contribution (Boehlert and Yoklavich 1984, Boehlert et al. 1986, Love et al. 2002).
-Rockfishes have internal fertilization with several months separating copulation, fertilization, and parturition.
+Rockfish are considered viviparous although different species have a different maternal contribution (Boehlert and Yoklavich 1984, Boehlert et al. 1986, Love et al. 2002).
+Rockfish have internal fertilization with several months separating copulation, fertilization, and parturition.
 Within the DSR species complex, parturition occurs from February through September with the majority of species

 extruding larvae in spring.
 Yelloweye rockfish extrude larvae over an extended time period, with the peak period of parturition occurring from April through June, peaking in May in Southeast Alaska (O’Connell 1987).
 Although some species of Sebastes have been reported to spawn more than once per year in other areas (Love et al. 1990), no incidence of multiple brooding has been noted in Southeast Alaska (O’Connell 1987).

 Rockfish have a closed swim bladder that makes them susceptible to embolism mortality when brought to the surface from depth.
 Full retention regulations for the commercial fleet have been in place since 2005.
 Full retention of DSR had been required for the recreational fleet, but beginning in the 2013 season, all charter operators in Southeast Alaska were required to possess and utilize deep-water release devices for releasing non-pelagic (i.e. DSR) rockfish.
 Historically, release mortality biomass has been estimated using the assumption that released rockfish experience 100% mortality (Green et al. 2013).